Gigitsu/torchpress/blogs/deep_learning_with_torch_step_3_nn_criterions.md

-The Long path to Deep Learning using Torch: part 3
+The Long way of Deep Learning with Torch: part 3
 ============
 **Abstract:** In this post we analyze how to use Criterions to build complex neural networks.